-Cats aren’t stupid, they know that the cat carrier means a trip to the vet where they will be poked and prodded, often when they are already feeling under the weather.
+Cats aren’t daft, they know that the cat carrier means a trip to the vet where they will very likely be poked and prodded, often when they are already feeling poorly or sore.
 Or it could be a trip to the cattery while you are away on holiday, either way your cat knows that the cat carrier is not a good thing.
 I’m sure that more than a few of you have tried getting your cat through that small opening in the cat carrier and ended up completely stressed, with a few battle wounds and a missing cat!

-- If possible leave the cat carrier in your home (rather than the shed or garage) with a nice cosy bed in it.
-Rewarding your cat with a tasty treat when he or she chooses to go near or into the carrier and playing with toys around and inside the carrier, should encourage frequent use and ensure your cat doesn’t associate it with nasty trips.
+1. If possible leave the cat carrier in your home (rather than the shed or garage) with a nice cosy bed in it.
+Rewarding your cat with a tasty treat when he or she chooses to go near or into the carrier and playing with toys around and inside the carrier, should encourage frequent use and ensure your cat doesn’t always associate it with nasty trips.
 It also means that your cat learns to feel safe in there.

-- Make sure the carrier is sturdy and escape proof once the door is closed.
-The last thing you want is a stressed cat running about in the car on the way to the veterinary surgery or cattery, or worse escaping while you are in a car park miles away from home.
+2. Make sure the carrier is sturdy and escape proof once the door is closed.
+The last thing you want is a stressed cat leaping about in the car on the way to the veterinary surgery or cattery, or worse escaping while you are in a car park miles away from home.

-- Choose your carrier carefully.
-It is much easier to pick up a cat and pop him into the open top of a basket, rather than trying to force him through a small doorway in the front – if his feet are on the floor it is much easier to escape!
-If you cant get a top opening carrier, my tip is to position the carrier so that the door is facing upwards and gently put the cat in.
+3. Choose your carrier carefully.
+It is much easier to pick up a cat and pop him into the open top of a basket/carrier, rather than trying to force him through a small doorway in the front – if his feet are on the floor it is much easier to escape!
+If you can’t get a top opening carrier, my tip is to position the carrier so that the door is facing upwards and gently put the cat in.

-- Using Feliway (www.feliway.co.uk) spray in the carrier 15 minutes before you place you cat into it may help to keep your cat calmer on the journey and at the vets.
+6. Using Feliway (www.feliway.co.uk) spray in the carrier 15 minutes before you place you cat into it may help to keep your cat calmer on the journey and at the vets.
 Feliway helps cats naturally cope with stressful situations and is available from your veterinary practice or in some of the bigger pet stores.

 To avoid stress at the veterinary surgery

-- Try not to sit close to any dogs who might be visiting the vets.
+Try not to sit close to any dogs who might be visiting the vets.
 I’ve lost count of the times I’ve seen dogs being allowed to sniff the carrier containing a terrified kitty who cannot escape, and the dog owner saying “it’s ok, he’s good with cats” and the cat owner replying “Oh yes, it’s fine she lives with a dog” Poor cat!
 The same applies to other cats, it is best to face them away from each other when possible.